-(a) An attorney may not resume practice until reinstated by order of the Supreme Court after petition pursuant to this rule if the attorney was:

-- (1) suspended for a period exceeding one year; - (2) retired, on inactive status or on administrative suspension for more than three years;

-(3) transferred to inactive status as a result of the sale of his or her practice pursuant to Rule 1.17 of the Pennsylvania Rules of Professional Conduct; or

-(4) disbarred.

-(b) A person who has been disbarred may not apply for reinstatement until the expiration of at least five years from the effective date of the disbarment, except that a person who has been disbarred pursuant to Rule 216 (relating to reciprocal discipline) may apply for reinstatement at any earlier date on which reinstatement may be sought in the jurisdiction of initial discipline.

-(c) The procedure for petitioning for reinstatement from suspension for a period exceeding one year or disbarment is as follows:

-(1) Petitions for reinstatement shall be filed with the Board.

-(2) Within 60 days after the filing of a petition for reinstatement, Disciplinary Counsel shall file a response thereto with the Board and serve a copy on the formerly admitted attorney.
+- (a) An attorney may not resume practice until reinstated by order of the Supreme Court after petition pursuant to this rule if the attorney was: - (1) suspended for a period exceeding one year; - (2) retired, on inactive status or on administrative suspension if the formerly admitted attorney has not been on active status at any time within the past three years; - (3) transferred to inactive status as a result of the sale of his or her practice pursuant to Rule 1.17 of the Pennsylvania Rules of Professional Conduct; or - (4) disbarred. - (b) A person who has been disbarred may not apply for reinstatement until the expiration of at least five years from the effective date of the disbarment, except that a person who has been disbarred pursuant to Enforcement Rule 216 (relating to reciprocal discipline and disability) may apply for reinstatement at any earlier date on which reinstatement may be sought in the jurisdiction of initial discipline.
+Pursuant to Enforcement Rule 217(e)(3), the waiting period for eligibility to apply for reinstatement to the practice of law shall not begin until the person files the verified statement required by subdivision (e)(1) of Enforcement Rule 217.
+If the order of disbarment contains a provision that makes the disbarment retroactive to an earlier date, the waiting period will be deemed to have begun on that earlier date.
+(See Note after Enforcement Rule 217(e)(3) for effective date of provisions relating to commencement of waiting period for eligibility to apply for reinstatement.) - (c) The procedure for petitioning for reinstatement from suspension for a period exceeding one year or disbarment is as follows: - (1) Petitions for reinstatement shall be filed with the Board. - (2) Within 60 days after the filing of a petition for reinstatement, Disciplinary Counsel shall file a response thereto with the Board and serve a copy on the formerly admitted attorney.
 Upon receipt of the response, the Board shall refer the petition and response to a hearing committee in the disciplinary district in which the formerly admitted attorney maintained an office at the time of the disbarment or suspension.
 If any other formal disciplinary proceedings are then pending or have been authorized against the formerly admitted attorney, the reinstatement and disciplinary matters may be heard by the same hearing committee.
 In such case the combined hearing shall be held not later than 45 days after receipt by the Board of the response to the petition for reinstatement.